 Gameplay is an evolution of the Jenesis Combat Engine (JCE).
 Each action is of a specific type and has its own cool down.
 Launcher attacks act as Combo Breakers that can be used strategically against your opponent as well as to extend your own combos.

 Base damage is affected by a Clash System, as you and your opponent land hits simultaneously a multiplier increases making both of you more powerful.
-Finally a fury bar is shared by both characters and can be used to pull off a Rage Combo when fully charged.

 • You can alter your characters strengths and weaknesses by switching Battle Classes (Paradigms) in real-time.
 These paradigms have a direct effect on your characters speed and the effectiveness of his/her actions.